Who We Are:

 Paleo-orthodoxy sees the essentials of Christian theology in the consensus of the old church before the schism between the Orthodox Church and the Catholic Church (the East-West Schism of 1054) and before the separation of Protestantism from the Catholic Church (the Protestant Reformation of 1517), described in the canon of Vincent of Lérins as “Quod ubique, quod semper, quod ab omnibus” (“What [is believed] everywhere, always and by everyone”). – Wikipedia

 Technically, Paleo Orthodoxy can be traced back further to 18th century Anglican Priest and founder of Methodism, John Wesley.
 What Wesley handed down to many Protestants in Anglcianism and Methodism was primitive Christianity as described by the early Church fathers and as held still to this day by the Eastern Orthodox Churches.
-Thus, we hope to help other Protestants discover the early Church fathers and how primitive Christianity is not so common among many Protestants, mostly offshoots and Calvinist, along with non-denominations and even the Roman Catholic Church today who subscribe to foreign and false doctrines.
+Only John Wesley did not add the additions that the Eastern Orthodox have to their faith today, such as the over zealous idolatry of icons beyond general reverence, exclusiveness and too much mysticism.
+Thus, we hope to help other Protestants discover the early Church fathers and how primitive Christianity is not so common among the offshoots of Historic Protestantism including Calvinism, along with non-denominations, Catholics and Orthodox as well who subscribe to foreign and false doctrines.

 To inspire Christians to go back to earlier Christian belief and practice, specifically that of the early Church.
 Thus, we advocate Paleo Orthodoxy.

-To teach against Calvinism, Zionism, Evangelicalism and other false Christian beliefs that come well after early Church and are only a few hundred years old – if that.
+To teach against Calvinism, Zionism, modern Evangelicalism (not restorationism Evangelicals) and other false Christian beliefs that come well after early Church and are only a few hundred years old – if that.
 To not see doing good or seeking to live like Christ as “works righteousness”, but rather as the fruits of true faith.

 To promote love, social justice, care for the environment, care for immigrants and care for the poor.
 We are pro-life, anti-war, anti-racism, anti-hate and pro-9/11 truth.
-We are not political and are neither Conservative or Liberal.
+We are not politically active however we voice these views as Christians and not at the ballot box.
+Thus we are neither Conservative or Liberal voters.

 Our allegiance is to Jesus’ Kingdom first and to the Church, in loving all no matter their country or background.
 As John Wesley stated to see the whole “world as [our] parish,”.